adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 #### 24.Remote-Code-Execution
 - Remote Code Execution Options.
 Execute commands remotely on a Domain Controller using: WMI, WinRM, PowerShell (WMI), PowerShell Remoting.

+#### 25.Get-Properties-By-Email
+- Get a user's ownership information from the domain email.
+And get from an array of emails.